harrywada/cs4395/README.md

 collocations and calculating the point-wise mutual information value of one from a corpus.
 The report itself can be found [here](./homework03/homework03.pdf).

+## Homework 04: N-grams

+This assignment once again uses NLTK to generate unigram and bigram indexes from a corpus and use them to build probabilistic language models to evaluate novel input.
+An adjunct [report](./homework04/homework04.pdf) is provided as well.
+For the programs themselves, see the [README](./homework04/README.md).